Japanese Friendship Garden of Phoenix: History

-Himeji, Japan became a Phoenix Sister City in November 1976 and is one of Phoenix's ten Sister Cities around the globe.
+Himeji, Japan, became a Phoenix Sister City in November 1976 and is one of Phoenix's twelve Sister Cities around the globe.
 Phoenix and Himeji participate in business, governmental, cultural and educational exchanges that promote international goodwill and understanding.
 The Garden is the shared cultural vision of the cities of Phoenix and Himeji.
-The Japanese Friendship Garden is a 501(c)3 non-profit organization in partnership with the City of Phoenix Parks and Recreation Department and our Sister City of Himeji, Japan.
+The Japanese Friendship Garden is a 501(c)(3) non-profit organization in partnership with the City of Phoenix Parks and Recreation Department and its Sister City of Himeji, Japan.

-Landscape architects from Himeji, Japan have made 60 trips to Phoenix and City of Phoenix delegations made five trips to Himeji since 1987.
+Landscape architects from Himeji have made 60 trips to Phoenix and City of Phoenix delegations made five trips to Himeji since 1987.
 Overall, more than 50 architects from Himeji contributed to the project.
 The construction cost is estimated at $3.8 million by bond funds and $1.0 million by private donations.

 The first phase of the garden opened in November 1996.
 The rest of it opened to the public in 2002.

 Sister Garden relationship

-In April, 2017, Rohō-en signed a sister garden affiliation with Kōko-en, in Himeji.
+In April 2017, Rohō-en signed a sister garden affiliation with Kōko-en, in Himeji.
 The two gardens will actively promote each other's garden from now on.